- Adult Joint Reconstruction

 - Fellows will gain experience in history taking, physical examination of the upper extremity, injections, interpretation of radiographic studies, casting and other office-based procedures.
 Additionally, congenital hand clinic is held monthly in the office.
 Many didactic sessions from the lecture schedule are held here.

 - All fellows will also attend the OrthoCarolina Congenital Hand Clinic which is held ½ day per month.
-There are 3 faculty devoted to this clinic that will be present at all times.
+There is 3 faculty devoted to this clinic that will be present at all times.
 Fellows will perform the initial evaluation, order necessary x-rays, and synthesize a treatment plan to present to the faculty.
 The team of attendings and fellows will jointly formulate a plan of care.

 - Also, we have a dedicated brachial plexus clinic which is held ½ day per month.
 This will be run in the same fashion as the congenital hand clinic in terms of fellow responsibility.